Sri Ranga Jeyaratnam: Career

 After university Jeyaratnam joined MBC Networks, presenting the Erimalai (volcano) programme on Shakthi FM.
 He later moved to television, presenting the Minnal (lightning) programme on Shakthi TV.
 This programme was very popular amongst the Up-country Tamils, particularly the youth.
 He is leader of the Citizen's Front (CF).

 Jeyaratnam has close ties with President Mahinda Rajapaksa's family and is a close friend of his son Namal Rajapaksa.
-According to leaked U.S. diplomatic cables the president's brother, Defence Secretary Gotabhaya Rajapaksa, was "incensed" by the way Jeyaratnam handled abductions carried out by government backed paramilitary groups, such as the Eelam People's Democratic Party (EPDP), on his TV programme.
-According to the cable the president told Jeyaratnam to leave the country, offering him a diplomatic position in Oslo, otherwise EPDP leader Douglas Devananda would have Jeyaratnam killed.
-The cable also claims that Jeyaratnam feared being assassinated by the rebel Liberation Tigers of Tamil Eelam who considered him to be a Rajapaksa stooge.

 During 2005 and 2006 Jeyaratnam and his family received several threats from unidentified persons.
 In November 2006, after Jeyaratnam's TV programme featured the assassination of Tamil National Alliance MP Nadarajah Raviraj, the police informed Shakthi TV that Jeyaratnam's life was in danger.
 On 3 February 2010 an unidentified group attacked the vehicle he was travelling in near Hatton.

 Jeyaratnam contested the 2010 parliamentary election as one of the United National Front's candidates in Nuwara Eliya District and was elected to Parliament.
 Jeyaratnam did not contest the 2015 parliamentary election but was instead placed on the United People's Freedom Alliance's (UPFA) list of National List candidates.
 However, after the election he was not appointed to the National List.